communitiesuk/epb-etl/README.md

 The configuration for the `trigger` stage contains information required to scan a database table and produce jobs for the ETL pipeline.

-The `scanners` property contains key value pairs.
-The key is the same key found in the [extract](#extract) configuration, explained later in the document.
-The value is an object that includes the properties `scan` and `extract`.

 The `scan` property contains an SQL query that should select only the primary key from a given table.
 For each row selected from the table, a new ETL job will be created in the pipeline.
-In each new job, the contents of the scanner's `extract` property are placed in the extract [extract](#extract) configuration, replacing `<%= primary_key %>` with the primary key selected from the table.
+In each new job, the contents of the `extract` property are placed in the extract [extract](#extract) configuration, replacing `<%= primary_key %>` with the primary key selected from the table.

 #### Extract